Keep updated on ISA’s activities

 Sign up here to get the latest news, updates and workshop information delivered directly to your inbox.

 The Assembly of ISA, is the “supreme organ” of the Organization empowered to establish the general policies.
 It comprises all ISA members.

 All Parties to the United Nations Convention on the Law of the Sea (UNCLOS) are automatically Members of ISA which comprises 167 States and the European Union as at March 2020.

 The Assembly also has the following powers:

-The Convention also assigns several other powers to the Authority, which will come into play once deep-sea mineral exploitation gets under way.
+UNCLOS also assigns several other powers to ISA, which will come into play once deep-sea mineral exploitation starts.
 These include decisions on the equitable sharing of financial and other economic benefits deriving from activities in the Area, and on compensation or other economic adjustments to developing countries whose export earnings from their land-based mineral extraction are diminished by seabed production.